Robetot/crypto-defi-dashboard/README.md

 # crypto-defi
-A React-based DeFi dashboard for tracking real-time crypto prices, wallet balances, and staking performances and more
+A React-based DeFi dashboard for tracking real-time crypto prices, wallet balances, and staking performances and more now